Canvas: Drying, Storage, and Recovering from Mildew

 For wax-proofed canvas, cleaning typically removes most of the surface wax layer alongside the mildew bloom.
 The canvas will wet out readily after cleaning and needs a full wax reproofing treatment before returning to service.
 Apply by the hot method for best penetration into the cleaned, open weave.

 The one case where retreatment is not sufficient is structural mildew damage — areas where the cleaning has revealed softened or friable fibres beneath the surface growth.
-These need to be cut back and patched before any surface treatment is applied.
-Applying preservation treatment over structurally compromised canvas extends its cosmetic life without addressing the underlying weakness, and the failure when it comes will be at the most inconvenient possible moment.
+Apply preservation treatment over structurally compromised canvas and you extend its cosmetic life without addressing the underlying weakness.
+The failure when it comes will be at the most inconvenient possible moment.
+Cut the damaged section back to sound cloth and patch before treating.

 A Maintenance Calendar